CM4all/beng-proxy/doc/translation.rst

   only supported for regular HTTP requests, but also for widgets (for modifying requests to widgets).

+  This requirement only applies to requests with a session cookie.
+  Requests without a session are assumed to be harmless, because there is no authenticated identity associated with it.

 - ``SEND_CSRF_TOKEN`` adds a valid token header to successful responses.
 This option is not supported for widgets.